-Have you been sending in resume after resume to every Toronto event catering firm or print shop without a single callback?
+Have you been sending in resume after resume to every place of employment you can think of without a single callback?
 If so, you might want to take a look at your resume to see if you could pinpoint potential areas that can be improved.
 The first thing you should look at is your cover letter.
 Are you writing a specific cover letter that is addressed to each individual company or organization you are applying to?
 If so, then your cover letter is not the problem with your resume.

-Next section of your resume you want to focus on is your experiences and skills, be they the ability to type 75 words per minute or volunteering as a legal assistant for a Canadian lawyer.
+Next section of your resume you want to focus on is your experiences and skills, be they the ability to type 75 words per minute or volunteering as a legal assistant or soccer coach.
 You want to show off your skills and experiences so that anybody who looks over your resume will want to, at the very least, bring you in for an interview.
-You won't have much of a chance at getting that tankless water heater installation technician position if you never get offered a chance to interview for it because of your lackluster resume.
+You won't have much of a chance at getting that position if you never get offered a chance to interview for it because of your lackluster resume.

 It doesn't take much time or effort to update your resume so why not do it?
 If you scribble a few notes as to why you want to be hired for a generic job and call it a cover letter and attach it to a resume that lists only a couple of previous jobs you held and no skills then you can't really expect any real estate agents or bistro managers to bring you in for an interview and hire you.
 The more up-to-date your resume is the less of a chance that your resume will go unnoticed, plus it also gives potential employers a great first impression of you.